 Every Catholic Health Services Rehabilitation Hospital features a unique specialized centerpiece service: an indoor, temperature controlled Aquatic Center.
 These state of the art indoor pools allow therapists to use this unique environment to facilitate and augment traditional rehabilitation hospital treatments.

 Our facilities offer the community aquatic programs which complement traditional rehabilitation approaches.
-State of the art pools and therapeutic interventions are utilized by physical and occupational therapists with specialty training in aquatic therapy.
+State of the art pools and therapeutic interventions are utilized by physical and occupational therapists with specialty training.

 The aquatic environment promotes the overall rehabilitation and personal fitness of an individual.
 Basic aquatic principles of buoyancy, resistance, and hydrostatic pressure are applied to the biomechanics of movement patterns.